philipmgoddard/k8s_4ds/README.md

 # K8's for DS

-A repo to accompany my blog posts
+A repo to accompany my blog posts.
+This branch is for post 2: setting up a Jupyter Hub on Kubernetes

 ```bash
 # I suggest adding these to your zsh/bash profile